How Long Does It Take to Become a Barber? 2026 Timeline by State

 Celebrating Your Barber Journey

 You’ve completed those 1,500 hours of training, been granted a license, and found work as a barber (yay!
 Congratulations!).
-If you have completed your training but haven’t taken your exam yet, here is our free cosmetology practice test to help you find out if you are ready.
-Or better yet, check out our cosmetology exam prep kit to help you prepare!
+If you’ve completed your barber training but haven’t taken your exam yet, use a barber practice test or barber exam prep kit to review sanitation, shaving, haircutting, state laws, and safety topics.

 This might not mean that your training is over, though.
 Luckily, any ongoing training requirements for your license renewal aren’t going to take up too much of your time.
 It really depends on the state that has issued your license, and sometimes, any additional training is totally optional.